pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ![Notification: The plugin "JATS Template Plugin" has been enabled.](./assets/jatsTemplatePluginListingNotification.png)

-Next, look OAI Metadata Format Plugins section for the “JATS Metadata Format” plugin (this is the OAI JATS Plugin, renamed by the system to align with this plugin section’s naming convention):
+Next, look in the *OAI Metadata Format Plugins* section for the “JATS Metadata Format” plugin (this is the OAI JATS Plugin, renamed by the system to align with this plugin section’s naming convention):

 ![JATS Metadata Format in the list of plugins with an unchecked checkbox next to it.](./assets/jatsMetadataFormatPluginListing.png)